pross326/pross326/README.md

 - 👋 Hi, I’m @pross326: I'm currently a High School Math Teacher
 - 👀 I’m interested in ...Full Stack Development
 - 🌱 I’m currently learning ...
-Javascript and Python
+Front End Web Development
 - 💞️ I’m looking to collaborate on ... ways to make myself more marketable for employers
 - 📫 How to reach me ... pross326@gmail.com